 - 1. The 1993 Bikeways and Trails Facilities Plan requires trail dedication and platted access for proposed trails shown on the Trails Map as part of the Development Review and Approval Process.
 This requirement shall remain. - 2.
 Future development requests with major or minor arterials or collector streets shall include provisions for off-street trails in addition to required sidewalks within the right of way. - 3.
 When new Development is proposed to provide a trail or trail corridor, a platted public access easement ("Neighborhood Pathway") shall be granted to the City. - 4.
 Where a proposed future trail is shown on the map to be on or to cross the property, the trail shall be built by the Developer to City Standards and dedicated to the City for public trail use. - 5.
 If a trail cannot be built by the Developer at the time of development review and approval, due to development phasing or other necessary delay, a trail easement for public use shall be dedicated to the City. - 6.
-Trails shall be provided within City ROW-right-of-way for all major arterials, minor arterials, and collectors.
+Trails shall be provided within City ROW for all major arterials, minor arterials, and collectors.
 Major Arterials shall have minimum 10' wide trail in addition to standard sidewalk on both sides of the roadway to reduce pedestrian and bicycle crossings of the streets.
 Local streets shall not be required to provide a separate bicycle facility. - 7.
-It is the City Parks and Recreation Department's Policy that if the trail is identified on the Bikeways and Trails Facilities Plan as a "proposed paved trail" it is to be developed, to city standards (as defined in chapter 7), as a trail which may be in lieu of a sidewalk.
-The Parks and Recreation Department must accept a trail for inclusion into the Trail System on the Trails Map.
+Where trails are provided, a sidewalk may be on only one side of the street if the other side of the street is constructed with a minimum 3' wide soft surface stabilized crusher fines path adjacent the minimum 10' paved trail surface.